When fresh berries are in season, there's nothing better to serve over cakes, pies, or nondairy ice cream than this Fresh Blueberry Sauce.

-- 2 cups (about 1 pint) fresh berries—use a combination of blueberries, raspberries, blackberries, strawberries, or pitted cherries
+- 2 cups fresh blueberries about 1 pint; can also use raspberries, blackberries, strawberries, or pitted cherries

-- ½ cup apple, pomegranate, or berry juice
+- ½ cup apple juice or pomegranate juice

-- 1–2 tbsp maple syrup, agave nectar, or coconut sugar to taste (optional)
+- 1 tbsp maple syrup can substitute agave nectar, add more to taste

-- Combine the berries in a medium-sized saucepan with the apple juice.
+- Combine the blueberries in a medium-sized saucepan with apple juice.
 Bring to a simmer, then cover and simmer gently for 5 to 10 minutes, or until all the berries have softened and burst.

-- Dissolve the arrowroot in a small amount of cold water.
+- Dissolve the arrowroot powder in a small amount of cold water (1-2 tbsp).
 Stir slowly into the berry mixture and simmer for another minute or so, until it has thickened.
-If you'd like the sauce to be sweeter, stir in sweetener of choice, to taste.
-Let cool to room temperature before serving as suggested in the headnote.